-Kibble is absent of pretty much all moisture.
+Kibble is void of much moisture due to manufacturing.
 Therefore, it is crucial to add hydration back in.
 Unlike humans, dogs are designed to gain water primarily from their food.
 Soaking the kibble 5-10 minutes before feeding can ensure that your dog stays adequately hydrated.
 You can soak it with raw goat milk, bone broth, or even warm water!

 Raw Goat Milk

-Filled with hydration, quality nutrients, anti-inflammatory properties, and so much more.
+Filled with hydration, quality nutrients, anti-inflammatory properties, and more.
 Here is a super easy recipe you can make at home.
-If buying premade bone broth, make sure there’s no onions, garlic, or sugars.
+If buying premade bone broth, make sure there are no onions, garlic, preservatives, or sugars.

 Fruits & Veggies

-Quality, low-glycemic fruits & veggies are add in polyphenols, phytonutrients, antioxidants, prebiotics, and more.
-While dogs do not need a large carbohydrate source, adding in small amounts of quality vegetation can have immense health benefits.
-Here is an easy homemade veggie mix, or you can buy any appropriate premade blend, as shown below.
+Quality, low-glycemic fruits & veggies add in polyphenols, phytonutrients, antioxidants, prebiotics, and more.
+While dogs do not need a significant carbohydrate source, adding in small amounts of quality vegetation can have immense health benefits.
+Here is an easy homemade veggie mix, or you can buy any appropriate premade blend.
 It is essential to properly prep the plant matter by steaming and blending to make the nutrients as bioavailable as possible.

 Mother nature's multivitamin.
 There's a reason that wolves consume the liver of their prey before anything else.
-Whether it's raw, freeze-dried, or dehydrated, organ meats are rich in B-vitamins, vitamins A, D, E, and K, folic acid, and omega 3s.
+Whether raw, freeze-dried, or dehydrated, organ meats are rich in many nutrinets.
 Every organ meat will provide a slightly different array of nutrients.
-When first introducing, make sure to go slow and only feed up to 2-5% of the meal as it can cause some rocket butt (aka diarrhea).
+When first introducing, make sure to go slow and only feed up to 2-3% of the meal as it can cause some rocket butt (aka diarrhea).

 Adored Beast, Healthy Gut | Digestive Enzyme [use “GSDSTORMY15” to save!]